theequityfund/the-equity-fund-wp-theme/README.md

       > docker compose up -d
       > ```

 3. Duplicate the `auth.json.sample` file and rename it to `auth.json`.
-Find `Wordpress Starter Kit auth.json` on 1PW and copy its contents into this file.
+Find `The Equity Fund auth.json` on 1PW and copy its contents into this file.

 4. If you're using the Starter Kit as a template for another project, you will want run the rename theme command and follow the prompt, which will set up the project with your desired theme name and metadata: